-To change your base year, contact the Programme Lead with evidence of the COVID-19 impact and the reasons an earlier period cannot be used.5 Any change should not contradict the principles set out in section 3.1.6.
+To change your base year, contact the Programme Lead with evidence of the COVID-19 impact and the reasons an earlier period cannot be used.5 Any change should not contradict the principles set out in section 3.6.

-Where an organisation's data vary greatly between years, to the extent that a single year's data are not representative of its typical emissions profile, the organisation can use an average base year of up to three consecutive years to smooth these fluctuations.
-This option acknowledges that COVID-19 has created variability for some organisations that are unable to access data from before the pandemic.
+Where an organisation's data vary greatly between years, to the extent that a single year's data are not representative of its typical emissions profile, or in instances where the organisation is newly established, the organisation can use an average base year of up to three consecutive years to smooth these fluctuations.
+Using an average base year may better support you in decision-making and effective planning of your reduction efforts.

-Verification of base year data
+3.1.1 Verification of base year data

-You must obtain external verification of your base year inventory, whether that represents a single year (the current year or a historical year), or an average drawn from up to three verified consecutive annual inventories.
+You must obtain external verification of your base year inventory, whether that represents a single year, or an average drawn from up to three verified consecutive annual inventories.
 However, verification of inventories for intervening years - between the base year and the year your organisation is required to start reporting - is optional.
 For further information, see section 4.1.